Last weekend, we performed a scheduled ground fault test on the main electrical system at a school.

 Investigation of the issue proved a failed shunt trip coil.
 A small and inexpensive device, but extremely important; it makes the main power shut off when the protection package senses a dangerous ground fault.

-Regular active testing of ground fault systems is extremely important.
+An electrical preventative maintenance plan and active testing of ground fault systems is extremely important.
 These systems do NOT announce failure on their own; they require scheduled maintenance.
 And without testing, you just won’t know if they work.
 When they don’t work, the entire facility remains in jeopardy.

-Scheduled testing of critical protection systems is an effective way to determine the health of a facility’s ground fault protection system.
+Scheduled electrical testing of critical protection systems is an effective way to determine the health of a facility’s ground fault protection system.
 It’s a simple and cost-effective method to reduce the risk of dangerous electrical ground faults.

 Remember, electrical protection systems do NOT announce failure on their own.
 They HAVE to be tested.